dbaroncelli/D-KMP-sample/README.md

 # D-KMP architecture - official sample

 This is the official sample of the **D-KMP architecture**, presenting a simple master/detail app, for **Android**, **iOS** and **Desktop**.<br>
-Only the business logic is written (and shared) in Kotlin.
-The UI of each platform is kept native (_SwiftUI_ in case of **iOS**).<br>
+The business logic is fully shared (and written in Kotlin).
+The UI is platform-specific: _Compose_ for **Android** and **Desktop** and in _SwiftUI_ for **iOS**.<br>
 <br>
 **UPDATE MAY 2025:**<br>
-_Please notice that the D-KMP architecture was conceived in 2020, when Compose Multiplatform still didn't exist.<br>
+_Please notice that the D-KMP architecture was conceived in 2020, when nobody expected that Compose would have become a first-class UI toolkit for iOS.<br>
-Since May 2025, [Compose Multiplatform is stable and production-ready for **Android**, **iOS** and **Desktop**](https://blog.jetbrains.com/kotlin/2025/05/compose-multiplatform-1-8-0-released-compose-multiplatform-for-ios-is-stable-and-production-ready/), so writing in Kotlin both the UI and the business logic has become the preferred KMP solution.<br>
+Since May 2025, [Compose MultiPlatform is stable and production-ready for **Android**, **iOS** and **Desktop**](https://blog.jetbrains.com/kotlin/2025/05/compose-multiplatform-1-8-0-released-compose-multiplatform-for-ios-is-stable-and-production-ready/), so sharing both the business logic and the UI using Compose MultiPlatform (CMP) has become the preferred KMP solution.<br>
-The full documentation on how to build KMP apps using Compose Multiplaform, can be found [here](https://www.jetbrains.com/compose-multiplatform/).<br>
+All information about writing apps with Compose MultiPlatform can be found on the [official CMP website](https://www.jetbrains.com/compose-multiplatform/) by JetBrains.<br>
-If you are still interested in D-KMP, you can carry on reading._<br>
+This repository about the D-KMP architecture will be kept online, but it won't be updated anymore._<br>

 <img width="500" src="https://user-images.githubusercontent.com/5320104/219511497-0c494b86-2716-420d-bbc7-fe50c552667a.png"></img>